 There can be more than one critical path in one project, so that several paths run in parallel.
 For instance, in our case, “choose a picture” and “hang the picture,” as well as “buy the screws,” “screw in the screws” and “hang the picture” form other task sequences that also are important for us to complete the project.

-The critical path may contain all the important activities on the project, or it may not.
+The critical path in project management may contain all the important activities, or it may not.
 In fact, sometimes the activities on the critical path are not the most important parts of the project.
 At the same time, there will be tasks that are not on the critical path, but still determine your project’s success.
 Understanding the critical path involves determining which activities are critical to complete on time.
 But other activities, lying outside of critical path, also may be very important and require extra diligence and focus.

-What Resource Constraints Are and Why They Are Important
+What Are Resource Constraints and Why They’re Important

 Traditional critical-path-derived schedules are based only on causal (logical) dependencies.
 We’ve already marked these dependances in our plan (e.g., it is impossible to drill a hole before you choose a place on the wall).
 However, a project can have resource limitations, which also should be taken into consideration.
 These limitations will create more dependencies.
 These dependencies are often called “resource constraints.”